basmbosashraf/basmbosashraf/README.md

 ## <img src="https://user-images.githubusercontent.com/74038190/229223156-0cbdaba9-3128-4d8e-8719-b6b4cf741b67.gif" width="35"> <b> About Me.. </b>

 <br>
-Introduction: Start with a short introduction that highlights your background as a student at the Faculty of Computers and Artificial Intelligence, Cairo University.
-Skills Overview: Briefly list your key skills (Python, C++, Flutter, Dart, mobile development) and your interest in programming and app development.
+Hello!
+I am a dedicated student at the Faculty of Computers and Artificial Intelligence at Cairo University, passionate about the world of technology and programming.
+My journey in the field has equipped me with strong skills in Python, C++, Flutter, and Dart, with a particular interest in mobile development.
+I thrive on creating innovative applications and continuously seek to enhance my knowledge and expertise in software engineering.

 </br>